-This may give you a prompt to hunt through compliments you’ve received in the past and pore over them.
+This may give you a prompt to hunt through the complements you’ve received in the past and pore over them.
 But these misconceptions in terminologies are not limited to perceived compliments alone.

 Common positive qualities are unknowingly misunderstood or waived for another, when used in communication.
 “Clever for knowledgeable”, “focused for determined”, “multitasking” and more.
 However, this isn’t bad.
 They usually fit enough to be clearly understood.